 Labiaplasty is a relatively minor surgical procedure that trims large or uneven labia minora for cosmetic, hygienic, pain relief and/or functional reasons.
 Labiaplasty can be performed alone or together with other procedures such as vaginoplasty and liposuction for more extensive vaginal rejuvenation.

 Some women are born with large, thick or irregular labia.
 Others may develop large labia after giving birth or as they age.
-Whatever the cause, you do not have to live with large labia if they cause you pain or lower your confidence in yourself.
+Whatever the cause, you do not have to live with large labia if they cause you pain or lower your confidence.
 If you are unhappy with the way your labia look, feel or interfere in your life, labiaplasty may be the solution you’ve been looking for.

 Intended Goals of Labiaplasty